SchmidtSamuelo/synthetic-retirement/README.md

 ## Data

 The data is taken from [**Robert Shiller's Stock market data from Irrational Exuberance -- Princeton University Press 2000, Broadway Books 2001, 2nd ed., 2005**](http://www.econ.yale.edu/~shiller/data.htm).
+This data is a monthly simulated S&P 500 history that starts in January 1871 and is still being updated with new stock market data as of July 2021.
+Currently, there are over 1800 different 30-year retirement windows that can be backtested with this data.

 ## Future decisions